 If you’re using Office 365, then you have access to Azure Active Directory, but many organisations don’t realise this and end up not using it or understanding its features.

 There is a world of security capabilities at your fingertips here if you want to explore it further.
 Just one example is the ability to create a conditional access policy that blocks a user who is using a non-compliant device from accessing Office 365.

 You could then assign rules around an event like this such as:

 Conditional access policies are available in Mirosoft 365 E3 and Azure AD P1 or higher.

 This is just a small sample of the security capabilities you already have in Office 365.
 They can be used to replace other solutions you may be using, or to bolster existing security capabilities.
 To find out more, or for information on how to use them, contact Data#3 today.

-Tags: Cloud, Consulting, Data Loss Prevention, Data Security, Identity Management, Information Management, Microsoft, Microsoft Azure Active Directory, Microsoft Azure Identity Protection, Microsoft Office 365, Multi-Factor Authentication, Ransomware, Security
+Tags: Cloud, Conditional Access, Consulting, Data Loss Prevention, Data Security, Identity Management, Information Management, Microsoft, Microsoft Azure, Microsoft Azure Active Directory, Microsoft Azure Identity Protection, Microsoft Office 365, Multi-Factor Authentication, Ransomware, Security